ConalGrum/springIOCconal/README.md

 # springIOCconal

-# springIOCconal consits of 3 applications (java spring) with a farm theme that demonstrate the use of the spring IOC.
+# springIOCconal consits of 3 applications (java spring) with a farm theme that demonstrate the use of the spring Inversion of Control (IOC).

 # 1) iocnew
 implements a farm business in a tradional java way where the main class 'New'up class instances etc.